 Making the procedure of dal puri is similar to alu paratha but both items are different.
-Lentils that are cooked and dried used inside the wheat dough.
+Lentils that are cooked and dried are used inside the wheat dough.
 Then fried as like as Moglai paratha.
 In terms of size, dal puri is far smaller than Mughlai paratha.

 Taste is too delicious to eat with tomato ketchup, raita salad.

 The main ingredient of chotpoti is gram pulses.
 The combination of egg, coriander, tamarind sour, fried wheat dough, chili, and spices makes the taste satisfying.
 These snacks provide high calories except for taste.
-During the evening it available most of the crowded area, bazaar, park, etc.
+During the evening it is available most of the crowded area, bazaar, park, etc.

 At the end

 Those items I mentioned about Bangladeshi street food are really savory and popular.
 The taste of each item will give you an exceptional feeling.
-Nevertheless, you should not take too much of the item this is because anything more than you need is harmful for you.
+Nevertheless, you should not take too much of the item this is because anything more than you need is harmful to you.